BraydenCleary/concussion_app/README.md

 To run project locally, clone repo, cd into repo, run makefile, then run node server.js.

 This project is by no means finished so any feedback, criticism (constructive or otherwise), or ideas are welcome.

+Thanks to Myles (quackingduck) and Justin (justsilverman) for the consistent knowledge-dropping.